ArcaneTrickster/git_tutorial_example_app/README.md

-this is my app for git tutorial
+this is a dummy app for git tutorial

+download git from gitscm.com

 git commands shown are with $ prefix. your command start after '$'.
 -------------------------------------------